 What Is Appendicitis?

 The appendix is a hollow structure about the size of your little finger.
-It opens off the colon (large bowel).
+It opens off the colon (large intestine).
 The purpose of the appendix is unclear.
-But if it is blocked, it may become infected.
+But if it becomes blocked, it may become infected.

 Pain and Other Symptoms